liferay-design/liferay.design/src/markdown/lexicon/satellite-components/sites/widget-title-bar.md

 order: 2
 ---

-<div class="page-description">A bar that contains the widget's title and the tools that affect the widget.</div>
+A bar that contains the widget's title and the tools that affect the widget.

 ### Definition and Metrics